A lot or a little?

 What parents need to know

 Parents need to know that The Lego Movie 2 Videogame is an open-world-style action/adventure game available on Xbox One, PlayStation 4, Nintendo Switch, and Windows-based PCs.
 The game is based on the feature film of the same name, with players loosely following the events of the movie.
 Themes of friendship, teamwork, and helping others take center stage, with players helping out characters by completing requests and missions.
 Players use a variety of special tools to scan, paint, and build Lego items, using their "Master Builder" skills to overcome obstacles.
 It's a drastic change from previous Lego games and a more challenging and creative experience.
 There's a fair amount of cartoonish violence and destruction, but nothing extreme or graphic.
 Instead, defeated enemies and destroyed objects simply break apart into Lego bits before vanishing from the screen.
+Under the CCPA law you have the right to protect your personal information.
+Make a Do Not Sell request to Facebook.

 What's it about?